pghvlaans/sbotools/man/post-release/sbotools.1.md

 by editing the */etc/sbotools/sbotools.colors* file.
 See the comments there or [sbotools.colors(5)](sbotools.colors.5.md) for details.

+Upgrading Slackware or other packages occasionally causes breakage related to missing shared object dependencies (solibs).
+To check first-order dependencies for all installed *SBo* packages, use **sbocheck** with the **-X** option.
+Use **-c** instead to check a list of installed packages.

 ## BUGS

 None known.
 If found, Issues and Pull Requests to